Two-row stonecrop

 - Is Two-row stonecrop good for the Colorado Front Range?

-- Yes.
-Two-row stonecrop is included in the Front Range Plant Finder as a groundcover suited to Colorado's Front Range.
+- Yes, Two-row stonecrop is a well-suited groundcover for Colorado's Front Range.

 - How big does Two-row stonecrop get?